arjun-menon/alteza/README.md

 </tr>
 <tr>
 <td><code>sh</code></td>
 <td>This exposes entire <code>sh</code> library.
-The current working directory (CWD) would be wherever the file being executed is located (regardless of whether the file is a regular page or index page or `__config__.py`, etc).
+The current working directory (CWD) would be wherever the file being executed is located (regardless of whether the file is a regular page or index page or <code>__config__.py</code> or template).
 If the file is a template, the CWD would be that of the page being processed.

 See `sh`'s documentation here: https://sh.readthedocs.io/en/latest/
 </td>